Last Updated on June 9, 2021 by Fiona Maclean

 As we tasted the 2008 Riserva, Guilia explained a little of the rules of the DOCG – that for the Riserva, the wine had to be aged for at least three years in barrels before bottling and then kept in cellar for a minimum of 6 months and that the exact vineyards for the DOCG appellation had to be identified in August, although harvest of the bottle that we were drinking wasn’t until 13th November.
 Wine is produced to respect the environment rather than in an aim to gain organic certification both because of the complexity of producing a DOCG wine and because Guilia doesn’t agree with some of the guidelines for organic wine production.

-For the most part the wines that worked best throughout this brief but intense tour of the region were those with a real sense of passion.
+For the most part, the wines that worked best throughout this brief but intense tour of the region were those with a real sense of passion.
 No matter what the size of the winery was, nor whether it was traditional or modern.
 We feasted on local specialities and tasted more variations of the wines of Abruzzo than I thought was possible.
 And, I learnt that Pecorino is not JUST a cheese but a rather pleasant white wine grape that was rediscovered recently.
 Apparently, the pecorino grape got its name from being a favourite of the sheep being driven through vineyards to pasture.
-I’m with the sheep, the Pecorino grape makes a well structure, full white wine with depth.
+I’m with the sheep, the Pecorino grape makes a well structured, full white wine with depth.
 It can be produced from early harvested grapes to create a lighter more acidic wine or harvested later for a spicier and more aromatic result.

 I was invited to Abruzzo by the Consortium of the Wine Makers of Abruzzo.